InsightEdge/insightedge-ctr-demo/doc/doc.md

 ```

+The complete listing of notebook can be found on [github](https://github.com/InsightEdge/insightedge-ctr-demo/blob/master/zeppelin/CTR%20demo.json).
+You can import it to Zeppelin and play with it on your own.

 ## A simple algorithm

 Now that we have training and test datasets sampled, initially preprocessed and available in the data grid, we can close Web Notebook and start experimenting with